 We gathered for a fun assignment the other night: testing out some French cheese and wine pairings in advance of a live #MadeInFrance pairing French cheese and wine tasting Whole Foods held on their Facebook page.
-More background on this event in my earlier post.
 Full disclosure: The wine and cheese discussed in the post were provided as complimentary samples.
 The opinions expressed here are entirely my own.

 I’m part of a group of French #Winophiles bloggers who have teamed up with Whole Foods and Full Circle wine for this pairing French cheese and wine event.
 The Facebook live tasting will be go quickly; it is scheduled for 20 minutes.

 To get ready for the pairing French cheese and wine event, I went to my local Whole Foods and picked out a selection of four French cheeses: a St. Nuage, Camembert, an Époisses and a Tomme de Savoie.
 Then I did some research on the cheeses to come up with some ideas as to which French wines would pair best with each cheese.
 Note: this assortment of cheeses is different than what they will be sampling during the 10/5 live tasting, keep reading for that list!